How Often Should You Tighten Trailer Wheel Bolts?

 If a Lug Bolt or Lug Nut has damage (like thread damage), just replace it.
 They are very common on-line and in local trailer stores.
 You just have to know the thread designation, and the length.
 See above.

 Lug Stud Spline If a lug has damage, sometimes you can repair it with a thread die.
 If the damage is more than that, replace it.
 The Lugs press in from the back on the hub (or brake drum), so they can also press out.
-Please DON’T hammer them out as you can injure other parts of the axle.
+Please DO NOT hammer them out as you can injure other parts of the axle.
 Use a bolt puller or a large clamp.
 I usually use a large deep well socket (over the bolt head) and large size C-clamp.

 The splines on the lug dig into the parent metal, so they do take high force to take out or put in.
 Just press the bad one out, then get a new one to match, and press it in.